 Employers must pay a discharged employee all of his wages within 24 hours after termination.
 If work is stopped because of an industrial dispute, wages earned must be paid at the next regular payday.
-If an employee, who does not have a written contract for a definite period, resigns, the wages earned must be paid on the next regular payday ($Utah\ Code\ \S\ 34-28-5$).
+If an employee who does not have a written contract for a definite period resigns, the wages earned must be paid on the next regular payday (Utah Code \S 34-28-5).

-These requirements do not apply to the earnings of a commission-based sales agent who has custody of accounts, money or the employer's goods if the wages due are to be determined after an audit or verification of sales, accounts, funds or stocks (Utah Code § 34-28-5(4)).
+These requirements do not apply to the commission-based part of a sales agent's earnings where the sale's agent has custody of accounts, money, or the employer's goods if the wages due are to be determined after an audit or verification of sales, accounts, funds, or stocks (Utah Code \S 34-28-5(4)).